 Active listening is a way of listening to another person that enhances shared understanding.
 The listener concentrates on the speaker, and repeats what the speaker has said.

 Tell me if this sounds familiar: a teammate goes into a long story, all the details, sort’ve rambling on.
-You do your best to hang in there, you keep eye contact, you ask pertinent questions.
+You do your best to listen, you maintain eye contact, you stay aware of your body language, you ask pertinent questions.
 You are actively listening to your teammate.

 Active listening?
 Not so much.

 Here’s the thing: listening takes effort.
 It takes discipline.
-Listening is like working out.
-You know it’s good for you, you say you’re gonna do it more, but – wait, there’s one more thing I wanted to say!
+Listening is kind of like working out.
+You know it’s good for you, you say you’re gonna do it more but… Hey, before you say that, I just realized there’s something else I wanted to say!

 - Maintain good eye contact